wangziqi2013/wangziqi2013.github.io/_posts/2019-08-16-improving-the-performance-and-endurance-of-encrypted.markdown

 by speculatively encrypting the block while deduplication is running, and cancelling the encryption process if the block is confirmed to be a duplication, this parallelization wastes energy and hardware throughput by unnecessarily encoding a block when a duplication happens.
-The third problem is that most previous publications (at least those cited by the paper) did not attempt to reduce metadata storage of either by exploring the possibility of combing these two.
+The third problem is that most previous publications (at least those cited by the paper) did not attempt to reduce metadata storage of either by exploring the possibility of co-locating their metadata.

+The paper assumes counter-mode encryption in which a counter is incremented every time a cache block is to be written back.
+The counter value, together with the address of the block and a private key, is used to generate a one-time padding of the block size, which is then XOR'ed with the cache block as the encrypted block.
+The counter value should also be written back